 Travel constipation is an invisible mood killer while traveling.
 We all get it.
 I get it.
 A much-awaited vacation can turn uncomfortable due to this battle of bowels.
 Be it a road trip or a flight journey – the moment travel begins, constipation problems set in for most of us.
 Fortunately, we have solutions at hand to beat this problem.
 Here are five terrific tips to avoid constipation while traveling

 From keeping laxatives handy to choosing the proper travel diet, travel constipation can be avoidable in many ways.
 As we advance in this post, we will understand the causes of travel constipation and easy tips to prevent it.

 Causes Of Travel Constipation

 First, let’s talk about why we get constipated while traveling.
 Even an individual with regular bowels daily will experience travel constipation.
 Doctors share many reasons for this.

 Traveling can easily disturb your regular sleep pattern.
 We may be on a night drive in the car, depriving us of quality sleep.
 Varying time zones in a flight can modify or circadian rhythm and hence sleep.
 Such disturbances can trigger constipation.

-While traveling, the intake of junk food, caffeine, and roadside or oily food at airport eateries becomes common.
+While traveling, consuming junk food, caffeine, and roadside or oily food at airport eateries becomes common.
 They hit the digestive system hard and result in the restriction of the bowels.

 Long hours of sitting or driving impact bowel movements.
-In people with a history of constipation, traveling can worsen the situation due to restricted body movements.
+Traveling can worsen the situation in people with a history of constipation due to restricted body movements.

 Our stomachs might not be comfortable with passing stools in new toilets.
 Additionally, travel-related walking, waiting, and facing the local weather can tire us beyond the limits.

 We tend to force stop the stools and the body signals.
 One reason for this is the lack of availability of clean toilets in the proximity while traveling.
 We also feel shy and do not want to be a spoilsport when having fun with friends or groups.
-It can make bowels harder, create gas trouble, and add to the constipation problem later on.
+It can make bowels harder, create gas trouble, and later add to the constipation problem.

 Tips to Avoid Constipation While Travelling